PassiveLemon/hd2pystratmacro/README.md

 # hd2pystratmacro
-A Python based macro script for Helldivers 2 </br>
+A Python based macro script for HELLDIVERS 2 </br>

 You can assign Stratagem macros to keybinds. </br>